Skip to content

 Gingerbread, Santa Sightings and Trimmed Trees

 Starting December 4, 2024, Seaside businesses will compete for the third year in a row to see who can make the best traditional gingerbread house — or try for wild with another creative structure.
-Pop into the participating stores for a firsthand look — maps are available here and at the Seaside Welcome Center — then head over to the Hillcrest Inn and vote for your favorites by December 18, 2024.
+Pop into the participating stores for a firsthand look — maps will be available here and at the Seaside Welcome Center — then head over to the Hillcrest Inn, 118 N. Columbia, to vote for your favorites by December 18, 2024.

 Kids can decorate cookies and take part in classic holiday activities at Candy Cane Lane, plus have their photo taken with Santa at the Safeway Providence Festival of Trees, an annual tradition held at the Seaside Convention Center on December 7, 2024.
 Stroll through a wonderland of beautifully decorated trees and vote for your favorite at the free open house.
 You can also purchase tickets to the gala benefit dinner and tree auction that follows.